The next posts focus on installing the BizTalk prerequisites and performing the required configuration on the BizTalk Server machine.

 - Description: Type a description of the account.
 The description is optional.

 - E-mail address: Type the name of the e-mail address for the account.
-This is the e-mail address that e-mail is sent from.
-For example, an account for SQL Server Agent may send e-mail from the address SqlAgent@Adventure-Works.com.
+This is the e-mail address that the e-mail is sent from.
+For example, an account for SQL Server Agent may send an email from the address SqlAgent@Adventure-Works.com.

 - Reply e-mail: Type the e-mail address that will be used for replies to e-mail messages sent from this account.
 The reply e-mail is optional.
 For example, replies to an account for SQL Server Agent may go to the database administrator, danw@Adventure-Works.com.

 - Server name: Type the name or IP address of the SMTP server the account uses to send an e-mail.
-Typically this is in a format similar to smtp.<your_company>.com.
+Typically, this is in a format similar to smtp.<your_company>.com.
 For help with this, consult your mail administrator.
-As I say early we will use our local SMTP Server which means that the server name will be “localhost”
+As I said earlier, we will use our local SMTP Server, which means that the server name will be localhost.

 - Port number: Type the port number of the SMTP server for this account.
 Most SMTP servers use port 25.